mberacochea/MetaGOflow/learning_cwl.md

 This is a **list** of output parameters where each parameter consists of an identifier and a data type.
 The `outputSource` connects the output parameter `classfile` of the `compile` step to the workflow output parameter `compiled_class`.

+## Toil

+Note!
+Toil checks if the docker image specified by TOIL_APPLIANCE_SELF  exists  prior  to
+    launching  by  using  the  docker  v2  schema.
+This should be valid for any major docker repository, but there is  an  option  to  override  this  if  desired  using  the  option:
+    `--forceDockerAppliance`.